About Us Contact Shop

 There were so many flowering trees, domed buildings, and colorful homes that at times, I could see myself moving there for good.

-The weather was perfect, probably in the 70’s when we visited which made it just right for walking down the streets and ducking into small chocolate shops or listening to a violinist play.
+We personally went in February and June and both times the weather was perfect.
+Probably in the 70s which made it just right for walking down the picturesque streets and ducking into small chocolate shops or listening to a violinist play.

 Also, you know how I mentioned hot springs?

-I really felt like I was able to de-stress and unwind in the peaceful atmosphere, surrounded by beautiful greenery and flowers.
+I really felt like I was able to de-stress in this peaceful atmosphere, surrounded by beautiful greenery and flowers.
+I personally can’t wait to go again, and if you plan on visiting San Miguel de Allende, then definitely put it on your list of things to do!

 Lavanda Café Barra y Cocina (Cafe Lavender)